Deer Creek/Bryson Paddock Sites: Location and history

 The Wichita were known to be excellent farmers and their villages were surrounded by fields of corn, beans, squash, watermelon (introduced by the Spanish), tobacco, native plums, and possibly other fruits and nuts.
 A metate (grinding stone) weighing hundreds of pounds has been found at the sites which indicates large scale processing of corn meal.
 They traded their agricultural products to the buffalo hunting Plains Indians.

 Archaeologists believe the Wichita moved away from the site in 1758, probably to escape Osage attacks.
 The French negotiated a peace between the Wichita and the Comanche in 1746, and the Wichita journeyed south to new homes in the Red River valley on the border between Texas and Oklahoma.
 There they became major allies and trade partners of the Comanche.

 Excavation

-Joseph Thoburn of the University of Oklahoma knew about the site in 1914 and excavated it in 1917.
+Joseph Bradfield Thoburn of the University of Oklahoma knew about the site in 1914 and excavated it in 1917.
 In 1926 he found a map listing a settlement, "Fernandina," in the area of the Deer Creek Site, so he concluded it was the first non-Indian settlement in the area; however, the map was created in 1860.
 Ethnohistorian Mildren Mott Wedel asserted in 1981 that Fernandina or Ferdinandina had no connection to the 18th century Wichita village.
 Excavations in 2004 found a large number of trade items.

 The Deer Creek Site and the Bryson Paddock site were declared National Historic Landmarks in 1964 and 1979 respectively.
 The US Army Corps of Engineers currently owns the Deer Creek site.
 The Bryson Paddock site is under private ownership.
 To prevent desecration of the sites, the exact location is not disclosed.